clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 allocation spikes that may cause longer-than-usual GC pauses.

-Like with the previous library, this one fits into one class file and can be trivially included in the project as-is.
+Like with the previous library, this one fits into one class file and can be trivially included into the project as-is.

 #### Allocation profiler